vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * 4:10 PM: The order was ready and I left.

 * 4:13 PM: I exited the downtown Berkeley area and removed my mask.

+## Saturday Moy 9

+### Target trip

+Between around 2:55 PM and 3:32 PM, I made a trip to the Target at 1414 University Avenue to purchase some toiletries.

+* Around 3:01 PM: I got in the line at Target.

+* Around 3:11 PM: I entered the store.

+* 3:22 PM: I finished checking out using the self-checkout.

+* Around 3:24 PM: I exited the store.

+* Around 3:32 PM: I returned home.